A Collection of War Poems by Judith Bandidt, dedicated to returned servicemen and women around the world, and to those who did not return.

 that hold the rifle of the soldier on the stone.

+Our ‘soldier on the stone’ war memorials are to be found in many towns and cities across Australia.
 I wrote this poem at sunset, sitting beside an RSL memorial, in a small Western Australian country town in 1988.